 Hoi An Outskirt Biking – Cooking ClassDay 11

 After breakfast, you will start your biking excursion to the outskirts of Hoi An for the tranquility of countryside life.
-Those picturesque winding country roads will take you to most unseen part of Hoi An with poetic garden houses and areca trees, rice paddies, then to Tra Que vegetable village.
+Those picturesque winding country roads will take you to the most unseen part of Hoi An with poetic garden houses and areca trees, rice paddies, then to Tra Que vegetable village.

 You will come to a farmer family, learn how they grow vegetable in their garden.

 In the evening, you will attend a cooking class in Morning Glory restaurant.
 Being one of the first cooking schools in Hoi An, the Morning Glory has garnered a well-deserved reputation over the years for its classes.
-Owner and founder- Ms Trinh Diem Vy is a third generation chef and native of Hoi whose cooking classes have featured in various publications around the world.
+Owner and founder- Ms. Trinh Diem Vy is a third-generation chef and native of Hoi whose cooking classes have featured in various publications around the world.
 You will have lunch at the cooking class.

 Overnight in Hoi An